The-Marcy-Lab-School-Assignments/full-stack-project-remix-evu725/README.md

 **Expense**
 - A logged-in user can see all of their expenses
 - A logged-in user can create a new expense by entering title, amount, category, and expense date
-- A logged-in user can mark a expense public or private
+- A logged-in user can edit an existing expense inline
-- A logged-in user can delete a expense
+- A logged-in user can delete an expense

+**Dashboard**
+- A logged-in user can see summary cards: amount spent this month, top spending category, and total transaction count
+- A logged-in user can view a Reports page with a monthly spending chart (last 6 months) and a category breakdown

+**Settings**
+- A logged-in user can change their password
+- A logged-in user can toggle dark mode

 ## Schema